I am leading a webinar on content writing with Spark Niagara soon, so I thought I’d create an article on webinar script writing.

 ClickMeeting includes custom banding, paid webinars, automated webinars, whiteboards, toll-free call-in numbers, customizable calls to action, recording, and analytics.

-Essentially everything to make sure you can run a webinar, generate revenue, and improve future presentations with data.
+Essentially everything is to make sure you can run a webinar, generate revenue, and improve future presentations with data.

 Live webinars start at $25/month for 25 attendees.